About Our Department

 Middle School Experience

 Middle schools offer students an opportunity to participate in band, choir, orchestra, theatre, and visual art.
 Our band, orchestra, choir, and theatre programs engage in University Interscholastic League experiences to help students meet and exceed state standards.
-Jazz band and full orchestra is offered as an opportunity for advanced students and Mariachi is being piloted at Calhoun, McMath, and Strickland middle schools for advanced orchestra and band students.
-Our teachers engage in a curriculum that readies students for high school arts experiences.
+Jazz band and full orchestra is offered as an opportunity for advanced music students, and mariachi is available as an additional experience for music students at some middle schools.
+Our teachers engage in a curriculum that prepares students for high school arts experiences.

 High School Experience

-At the high school level, learning continues in band, choir, orchestra, theatre, and visual arts, while dance becomes an additional option.
-Students can further enhance their learning through jazz band, show choir, and full orchestra.
+At the high school level, learning continues in band, choir, orchestra, theatre, and visual arts, plus dance becomes an additional option.
+Students can further enhance their music learning through jazz band, show choir, and full orchestra.
 Advanced Placement (AP) classes are offered in art and music theory.
-A pilot Mariachi program exists at Denton High School.
+Braswell, Denton, and Ryan High School also have mariachi ensembles.
 Programs participate in the UIL and Visual Art Scholastic Event (VASE) as well as in district, area, region, and state levels of competition sponsored by associations of the various disciplines.

 University Involvement in our Programs

-Denton ISD has been recognized by many regional, state, and national organizations for its artistic achievements.
-Among the most prestigious is the district being named one of the "Best Communities for Music Education in America" by the National Association of Music Merchants Foundation for the 13th consecutive year in 2020.
+Denton ISD Fine Arts programs have been recognized consistently by many regional, state, and national organizations for its educational excellence and artistic achievements.
+Among the most prestigious is the district being named one of the nation's "Best Communities for Music Education" by the NAMM Foundation for the 16th consecutive year in 2023.
+Denton ISD was also named one of the state's "Premiere Community for Theatre Education" by the Texas Thespians.